kumohakasemk9/stm32f4disc-usb-sample/readme.md

-STM32F4XX arm-none-eabi-g++ Project Template (RAM load)
+STM32F4discovery USB sample project  (RAM load)
 =====
-This is STM32F4XX project template files but C++
+This is STM32F4discovery USB sample project

 How to use
 =====